redux-utilities/redux-actions/README.md

 ## Usage with middleware

-redux-fsa is useful handy all by itself, however, it's real power comes when you combine it with middleware.
+redux-actions is useful handy all by itself, however, it's real power comes when you combine it with middleware.

 The identity form of `createAction` is a great way to create a single action creator that handles multiple payload types.
 For example, using [redux-promise](https://github.com/acdlite/redux-promise) and [redux-rx](https://github.com/acdlite/redux-rx):